 Impact

-An integer overflow (CWE-472) was discovered in the Mojo inter‑process communication system used by Google Chrome.
+An integer overflow (CWE-190) and improper handling of size types (CWE-472) were discovered in the Mojo inter‑process communication system used by Google Chrome.
 The flaw allows a remote attacker who already has control of the renderer process to perform a sandbox escape, potentially executing code with elevated privileges.
 The vulnerability is classified as high severity by Chromium security.

 Affected Systems